threatwinds/api-docs/auth/index.md

 https://intelligence.threatwinds.com/api/auth/v2
 ```

-For detailed information about each endpoint, please refer to the specific documentation pages or the [Swagger UI](https://intelligence.threatwinds.com/api/auth/v2/swagger/index.html).
+For detailed information about each endpoint, please refer to the specific documentation pages.